 Unlike Nepal's EBC or the popular Annapurna Circuit, the Machu Pichhu trail leads to a maximum elevation of just 4,215 meters (13,823 feet).
 As a result, you'll have a lot more options available to you regarding insurance that will cover you for the trek and your travels in Peru or South America.

-World Nomads will be one of the most comprehensive offerings for your trip, but SafetyWing (more affordable) will also cover you since their elevation limit is 4,500 meters or 6,000 if you choose their their "Adventure Sports" add-on.
+World Nomads will be one of the most comprehensive offerings for your trip, but SafetyWing (more affordable) will also cover you since their elevation limit is 4,500 meters or 6,000 if you choose their "Adventure Sports" add-on.

 If you also plan on trekking in the Andes, where you will find higher altitudes, then it might be a good idea to purchase one of the above three insurance policies.